yifeifang/cse481c/Lab-4:-Running-on-the-real-robot.md

 1. The gripper should be barely compressing the turtle, but it should also be able to lift it up without dropping it.
 1. `setrobot sim`
 1. Return the joystick to the robot.
+1. Press the runstop button to disable robot movement.